M.B., B.S., M.M., (O.P.T.H.) F.R.A.C.O., F.R.A.C.S. General / Cataract / Glaucoma / Vitreoretinal / Refractive

 Dr Ferrier cares for patients who have conditions such as Glaucoma, Cataract, Macular Degeneration, Complications of Diabetes, Medical Retinal disease, Disorders of the Tear Drainage System, Disorders of Eyelid Position, Pterygium.
 Dr Ferrier has a special interest in Strabismus (misalignment of the eyes) and children’s eye diseases.

-His interests include epiretinal membrane, macular hole, retinal detachment, macular degeneration, diabetic retinopathy, retinal vascular occlusions, and retinal and choroidal tumours.
+Associate Professor Fung’s interests include epiretinal membrane, macular hole, retinal detachment, macular degeneration, diabetic retinopathy, retinal vascular occlusions and retinal and choroidal tumours.
+Second languages he speaks includes Mandarin and Cantonese.
+He works at Coastwide Eye Surgery.

 Cataract/General/Glaucoma M.B.B.S., P.H.D., B.E.N.G.
 (CHEM) .,(HONS), F.R.A.N.Z.C.O.